johnbywater/dcbdb/README.md

 ### Self-signed TLS Certificate

-For development and testing purposes, you can create a self-signed TSL certification with the following command:
+For development and testing purposes, you can create a self-signed TSL certificate with the following command:

 ```bash
 openssl req \